Emily's Foundation, Week Two: Setting And Mood In Historical Fiction

-When setting the scene in writing historical fiction, ask yourself "How does your character see a scene?"
-You don't write a description for description's sake.
-Rather, setting the scene is an aspect of the mood of your point of view character.
+Seeing The World Through The Eyes Of Your Character When setting the scene in historical fiction, ask yourself "How does my character see the scene?"
+We ask this question because, as a writer, we don't write a description simply for description's sake.
+First we set the scene; then we interpret it through the mood of the character.

-How does the young woman above see the scene before her?
-Depending on what is going on in her life and what drives her to this place, the land before her might seem beautiful, desolate, even frightening.
+How does the young woman see this scene?
+Depending on what is going on in her life, and what brought her to this place, the land in front of her might seem beautiful, or desolate, or even frightening.

 Is she running away from someone?
 Does what she see in front of her fill her with dread?

 Is she about to meet her lover?
 Is she awed by what lies before her?